-In fact, these are two very different types of sales jobs, and I will first do a short and overly simplified explanation on the differences (so you can determine which one really suits your personality).
-Then I will drill down on how to transition from nursing to either type of sales position.
+In fact, these are two very different types of sales jobs.
+First, we will provide a short and overly simplified explanation on the differences, so you can determine which one really suits your personality.
+Then, we’ll focus on how to transition from nursing to either type of sales position.

-- Medical device sales is a process of selling a device or disposable medical products and asking for a Purchase Order to get it billed and shipped.
-Thus, it is about asking for the order with many complicated steps in-between.
+- Medical device sales is the process of selling a device or disposable medical products and asking for a purchase order to get it billed and shipped.
+Thus, it is about asking for the order with many steps in-between.

 - Pharmaceutical sales is about getting a physician to prescribe their company’s drug to his or her patient.
-Some pharma sales people call only on doctor offices, others call upon the hospital (their goal is to get their drug on the hospital formulary), and sometimes a pharma rep. is a combo of both call points.
+Some pharma sales people call only on doctor offices, while others call upon the hospital.
+Sometimes, a pharma rep is a combination of both call points.

 Both types of jobs, medical device and pharmaceutical sales, are about selling a product, but the point of purchase inherently makes the two jobs completely different.

-Medical Device sales is usually seen as a much more aggressive sale and Pharmaceutical sales is a more passive type of selling via educating or detailing products for gaining prescriptions.
-So first decide which one you are better suited for.
+Medical Device sales is usually seen as a much more aggressive sale, and Pharmaceutical sales is a more passive type of selling via educating or detailing products for gaining prescriptions.
+First, decide which one you are better suited for.

-So how does a nurse jump into EITHER medical sales role right from their nursing job?
-Well, let me be up front, it is a very difficult maneuver, but it can be done with willpower and refusing rejection.
-In fact, those are the two skills you will need in either sales position!
+So how does a nurse jump into either medical sales role right from their nursing job?
+It can be a difficult maneuver, but it can be done with willpower and confidence.
+In fact, those are the two skills you will need in either sales position.

-Do make sure you meet and greet the sales people as they enter your hospital — introduce yourself and be friendly to them.
-This may seem self-serving, but they are there doing the same thing, meeting and being friendly to potential customers within your hospital to sell their products or service.
+Do make sure you meet and greet the sales people as they enter your hospital.
+Introduce yourself and be friendly to them.
+This may seem self-serving, but they are there doing the same thing: meeting and being friendly to potential customers within your hospital to sell their products or service.
 Here are the steps you can take to get to know them better:

 - Ask them for their business card and let them know your desire to be doing what they are doing for a living.

-- Ask them how they broke into the business.
+- Ask them how they started their career.

-- Ask if you could connect to them on LinkedIn as you begin your quest to attaining a medical sales job.
+- Ask if you could connect with them on LinkedIn as you begin your quest to attain a medical sales job.

-- After you have an established business relationship, ask if you could be introduced to their manager when he/she travels with him or her in your hospital next time.
+- After you have an established business relationship, ask if you could be introduced to their manager.

-- Make sure YOU DO NOT violate your employer’s guidelines during this process.
-Let’s not lose the job you have or stir up trouble for the sales representative too!
+- Make sure you do not violate your employer’s guidelines during this process.
+Do not do anything to risk losing the job you have or create conflict for the sales representative.

-- Utilize MedReps.com and Indeed.com to set up job alerts sent directly to you with “Associate Sales Position” AND “Medical Sales” as keywords.
+- Utilize MedReps.com to set up job alerts sent directly to you with “Associate Sales Position” and “Medical Sales” as keywords.

-- Be active on LinkedIn and use a professional profile picture that makes you look like a medical sales representative (dressed in business attire, not your scrubs).
+- Be active on LinkedIn and use a professional profile picture that makes you look like a medical sales representative.

-- Reach out to District Managers and Medical Sales people employed by companies you are interested.
+- Reach out to district managers and medical sales people employed by companies you are interested in.

-You can make more money as a BSN in a hospital than in an entry level sales job, but these positions have excellent sales training programs.
-If you stay with one company for two to three years with top sales, combined with your BSN and hospital experience, medical device and pharmaceutical sales companies will hop on your resume immediately when you apply to their job openings!
+Though one can make more money as a BSN in a hospital than in an entry level sales job, these positions have excellent sales training programs.
+If you stay with one company for two to three years with top sales, medical device and pharmaceutical sales companies will hop on your resume immediately when you apply to their job openings.

-It is important you select the right B2B sales company like ADP and PAYCHEX payroll services or Cintas uniform sales.
-I have written an earlier, yet still valid, article on this topic: How To Break Into Medical Device Sales.
-You may jump into this sales position (baptism by fire) and either love it or hate it, but you will know if you truly want to get into medical sales.
-As a nurse, you can always go back to your hospital job in a second!
+It is important you select the right B2B sales company.
+You may jump into this sales position and either love it or hate it, but in the end, you will know if you truly want to get into medical sales.
+As a nurse, you can always go back to your hospital job.

-Ultimately, a job candidate must take on the burden of finding their next job opportunity and in addition, make sure they are using an approach that is strategic given their current qualifications against those required of a position.
-In the situation of a nurse attempting to cross directly over into a medical sales position, I would suggest doing all three strategies mentioned above simultaneously to increase the probability of a successful outcome.
+Ultimately, a job candidate must take on the burden of finding their next job opportunity and make sure they are using an approach that is strategic, given their current qualifications against those required of a position.
+In the situation of a nurse attempting to cross directly over into a medical sales position, utilizing the strategies mentioned above will increase the probability of a successful outcome.